 When we receive an enquiry we record the details and check our records to make sure we own the tree.
 Most of the time we will visit the site to inspect the tree.

 We deal with emergencies as soon as possible, and less urgent cases within 10 working days.

 If your query relates to trees that are protected by a Tree Preservation Order (TPO) or are in a Conservation Area, please contact your District Council.

 If a tree outside your house needs pruning, please contact us.

 Permission to fell or prune a tree

 Trees may be subject to planning controls which we administer, so we advise you to check with us before starting any work to trees.
 Formal approval must be sought from your District Council if the tree is subject to a Tree Preservation Order.
 Contact the Tree Officer at your District Council.
 Six weeks' written notice must be given to your District Council if the tree is in a Conservation Area.

 How to report an overhanging hedge

 Maintaining a hedge is the responsibility of the landowner.
 If a hedge encroaches on a highway and causes a hazard or an obstruction, the landowner is expected to cut the hedge back.
 If a landowner fails in this duty and this inconveniences highway users, we can serve notice on the owner to ensure the hazard or obstruction is removed.
-To report an overhanging hedge or vegetation obstructing the highway please contact us.
+Report an overhanging hedge or vegetation obstructing the highway here.